choinker/agents/atari/experiments/explorationExperiments/pong/README.md

 Experiment 3: random (blue) vs. vanilla a2c (green) vs. annealing at 5% a2c (red)

-Analysis: Both vanilla and annealing a2c agents have very similar performance in Pong.
-No notable trends in this experiment.
+Analysis: Both vanilla and annealing a2c agents are able to solve the Pong environment, however annealing a2c agent solves it roughly 2M timesteps faster than vanilla leading to a much more efficient learning curve.

 ![Results3](https://github.com/andrewgough94/agents/blob/master/atari/experiments/explorationExperiments/pong/PongRandVanAnneal.png)